burggraf/sql-or-nosql/README.md

 | Jan 22 | 169.8  | Jogged past a McDonald's today.
 It was hard. |
 | Feb 01 | 168.0  | I feel better, but sure miss all that greasy food. |

+### Entering All That Data
+That's a lot of different data that needs to be gathered, stored, retrieved, and later analyzed.
+It's organzied pretty simply and easily, but the number of records varies from day to day.
+On any given day I may have zero or more entries for food, water, and exercise, and I may have zero or one entry for weight & notes.